KIDERM

 Introduction

-KIDERM is a school-based educational program designed to teach children about common contagious skin, hair, and nail conditions.
+KIDERM is a school-based educational initiative developed by MARI to address the widespread burden of contagious skin, hair, and nail conditions among children.

 The Scale of the Problem

-6–12M Annual head lice cases in U.S. children
+6–12M Annual head lice cases among U.S. children1

 The Problem